-- 4.5 Research the Market: When preparing specifications, it may be necessary to research the market to gain a better understanding of equipment, its technology, compatibility and availability. - 4.5.1 Request for Information (RFI): The Purchasing Division recognizes only one (1) formal method for requesting written information from vendors for the purpose of developing a Request for Quotation (RFQ) or a Request for Proposal (RFP).
+- 4.4 Research the Market: When preparing specifications, it may be necessary for the Purchasing Division buyer or the agency procurement officer to research the market to gain a better understanding of equipment, its technology, compatibility and availability. - 4.4.1 Request for Information (RFI): The Purchasing Division recognizes only one (1) formal method for requesting written information from vendors for the purpose of developing a Request for Quotation (RFQ) or a Request for Proposal (RFP).
 That method is a Request for Information (RFI).